mvanevery/JSautomation_framework/manual/installation.md

     curl or Wget installation instructions
 - Download and Install [Appium](Http://appium.io)
     * Follow the install wizard and Appium will install everything necessary to run the standalone program
+    * From the terminal, install Appium using command

+            - npm install -g appium

 - Download and Install the [Android SDK and Tools](https://developer.android.com/studio/index.html)
     * Scroll to the bottom of the page and select the corresponding Android Studio installation for your operating system.